HomeBoss is a software project adapted from the AddressBook-Level3 project created by the SE-EDU initiative.

 Clears all Customer and Delivery data.

-Prerequisites: Logged-in into the application with the login
+Prerequisites: Logged-in into the application with the login command.

-Test Case: clear
+Test Case: clear.

 Expected: All stored Customer and Delivery data is deleted from the application.
 A message indicating that data